liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/02-getting-started-with-jsf-applications.markdown

 Make sure to configure the `GenericFacesPortlet` class in the `portlet.xml`.
-This class handles invocations to your JSF portlet and makes the portlet relying on the Liferay Faces Bridge easier to develop by acting as a turnkey implementation.
+This class handles invocations to your JSF portlet and makes the portlet relying on Liferay Faces Bridge easier to develop by acting as a turnkey implementation.

     <portlet>